fengzilong/babel-time-travel/README.md

 btt ... # any other command
 ```

+Please note

-Please note that blackboxed `babel` should run in the same process with your command
+- Blackboxed `babel` should run in the same process with your command
+- Files in node_modules is excluded by default for better performance

 ## Thanks